-Table 22 Significance Assessment of St Francis Xavier Catholic Presbytery (NSW Heritage Division, 2010h) eighneande Accession and Action California (New Homage Division, 2010)
+Table 22 Significance Assessment of St Francis Xavier Catholic Presbytery (NSW Heritage Division, 2010h)

 Significance Assessment Criterion a (historical) St Francis Xavier Catholic Presbytery is historically significant as part of the early development of the northern end of Forest Road.
 Criterion b (associative) The building has historical association with William Robson and with the Roman Catholic Church.
 Criterion c (aesthetic) St Francis Xavier Catholic Presbytery is aesthetically significant as a late 19th century villa on the ridge of Forest Road providing evidence of the original 19th century character of Forest Road and Arncliffe.
 Criterion d (social) No assessment provided Criterion e (technical/research) No assessment provided Criterion f (rare) No assessment provided Criterion g (representative) St Francis Xavier Catholic Presbytery is a good representative example of a Victorian villa in Rockdale.
-Statement of Significance